HIL: Hybrid Imitation Learning of Diverse Parkour Skills from Videos: Hybrid Imitation Learning

 \subsection{Adversarial Imitation Learning}

-The adversarial imitation learning mode is designed to enhance the controller's adaptability, enabling it to perform natural parkour skills in new environments that do not exist in the reference dataset.
+The adversarial imitation learning mode is designed to enhance the controller's adaptability, enabling it to perform natural behaviors in novel conditions and scenes that do not exist in the reference dataset.
 The objective used in this mode combines a task reward and a style reward.
-The task reward guides the character along the obstacle course, while the style aims to ensure the solution is natural and adheres to the demonstrations in the reference dataset.

-This task objective encourages the character to traverse a sequence of obstacles by following a target location $g_t$.
-The target location is initially sampled near the obstacle and is updated to a new position near the next obstacle once the character reaches the current target.
-The task objective is specified as:

-where $p^{root}$ is the position of the root and $g_t$ is the target goal.
-The reward encourages the policy to continually reduce its distance to the target goal location, with an additional one-time success bonus $r^{reach}_t$ awarded upon reaching the target.
+The task reward is defined in a goal-conditioned manner and may vary depending on the task.
+For example, it can encourage the character to navigate towards a specified target or to maintain a desired heading direction.
+This component provides task-level guidance, which encourages the character to solve environment-specific objectives rather than simply replicating demonstrations.

-The style reward is derived from a discriminator $D(s_{t-n:t},c_{t-n:t})$.
-The goal of the discriminator is to differentiate between real data, sampled from the reference dataset, and "fake" data produced by the trained policy.
-The discriminator is provided with the $n$-step state transitions $s_{t-n:t}$ and scene point cloud $c_{t-n:t}$ in the last $n$ steps, and it predicts whether the transition is from the reference motion dataset $\mathcal{M}$ or produced by the policy $\pi$.
-By adding the scene information to the discriminator, it not only determines whether a motion is natural or not, but also whether it fits the current scene.
-The discriminator is trained using a standard binary classification objective \citep{DBLP:conf/nips/HoE16}, including the gradient penalty~\cite{DBLP:journals/tog/PengMALK21}:
+The task reward is combined with a style reward derived from a discriminator $D(s_{t-n:t},c_{t-n:t})$.
+The goal of the discriminator is to differentiate between real data, sampled from the reference dataset, and "fake" data generated by the policy.
+The discriminator is provided with the $n$-step history of previous states $s_{t-n:t}$ and scene conditions $c_{t-n:t}$, and then predicts whether the transitions are from the reference motion dataset $\mathcal{M}$ or produced by the policy $\pi$.
+By adding the goal condition to the discriminator, it allows the discriminator to evaluate the naturalness of a motion, and also the motion's suitability for the current condition.
+The discriminator is trained using a binary classification loss \citep{DBLP:conf/nips/HoE16}, including a gradient penalty regularizer~\cite{DBLP:journals/tog/PengMALK21}:

 where $w_{gp}$ is a manually specified weight.
-Similar to AMP~\cite{DBLP:journals/tog/PengMALK21}, the controller is trained using a style reward derived from the discriminator.
-The style reward $r^{style}_t = -\log (1-D(s_{t-n:t},c_{t-n:t}))$ encourages the policy to produce more natural motions while also utilizing the appropriate skills for interacting with particular environments.
+Similar to AMP~\cite{DBLP:journals/tog/PengMALK21}, the style reward is then given by: $r^{style}_t = -\log (1-D(s_{t-n:t},c_{t-n:t}))$, which encourages the policy to produce more natural motions while also utilizing the appropriate skills for interacting with a particular scene.

-The combined reward for this task is given by a weighted combination of the task and style objectives:
+The final adversarial objective is a weighted combination of task and style rewards: